-On 6th September 2019, the Company acquired 5,000,000 £1 ordinary shares issued by Brunner Mond Group Limited, a wholly owned subsidiary.
+On 4 September 2020 and 12 March 2021, the Company acquired 70,000,000 £0.10 ordinary shares and 80,000,000 £0.10 ordinary shares respectively issued by Brunner Mond Group Limited, a wholly owned subsidiary.

 The Company conducts periodic impairment reviews which take place at least annually for each investment held.
-Following a review at 31 March 2020, the company concluded that the carrying value of its investment in Brunner Mond Group Limited was overstated by £5,000,000 and accordingly an impairment charge was recognised for this amount.
+Following a review at 31 March 2021, the company concluded that the carrying value of its investment in Brunner Mond Group Limited was overstated by £15,000,000 and accordingly an impairment charge was recognised for this amount.

-The Company's subsidiary undertakings at 31 March 2019 are set out below:
+The Company's subsidiary undertakings at 31 March 2021 are set out below:

-Country of incorporation Principal activity % of share capital held Brunner Mond Group Limited England Holding company 100 Tata Chemicals Europe Limited England Manufacture and sale of soda ash and related products 100 Winnington CHP Limited England Generation and sale of steam and electricity 100 Northwich Resource Management Limited England Dormant 100
+Country of incorporation Principal activity % of share capital held Brunner Mond Group Limited England Holding company 100 Tata Chemicals Europe Limited England Manufacture and sale of soda ash and related products 100 Winnington CHP Limited England Generation and sale of steam and electricity 1.00 Northwich Resource Management Limited England Dormant 100

-^{} Indirect shareholding
+Indirect shareholding